 However, Agent Orange was not the only herbicide used during the Vietnam War.
 The military used various “rainbow herbicides” which included Agent White, Agent Blue, and Agent Pink, among others.
 In their regulation regarding herbicide exposure, VA lists multiple herbicide agents considered as rainbow herbicides, such as cacodylic acid, picloram, along with 2,4-D and 2,4,5-T. Agent Blue contained cacodylic acid and arsenic, while Agent White was a mixture of picloram and 2,4-D. Agents Pink, Green, and Purple were made up of varying combinations of 2,4,5-T esters.

-Agent Orange specifically is a 50/50 mixture of two kinds of herbicide agents: 2,4-D and 2,4,5-T. Agent Orange also contained a dioxin called TCDD, short for 2,3,7,8-Tetrachlorodibenzo-para-dioxin.
-TCDD was a contaminant in 2,4,5-T and is the most toxic of all the dioxins.
+Agent Orange specifically is a 50/50 mixture of two kinds of herbicide agents: 2,4-D and 2,4,5-T. Agent Orange also contained the contaminant TCDD as a byproduct of its production.
+TCDD, short for 2,3,7,8-Tetrachlorodibenzo-para-dioxin, is the most toxic of all the dioxins.

 The term “Agent Orange” is frequently used to refer to the herbicides used during the Vietnam War, although Agent Orange itself was only one of multiple herbicides that were used.